pyudev/pyudev/doc/tests/plugins.rst

 .. attribute:: pytest.config.udev_device_sample

-   A list of devices to use for tests as lists of device paths.
+   A list of devices to use for tests as list of :class:`DeviceData` objects, an excerpt of :attr:`pytest.config.udev_database`.

 Funcargs